IceWizard7/terminal-widgets/docs/widget_guide.md

 Create the configuration file at `~/.config/twidgets/widgets/custom.yaml`

 > **Naming schemes are described [here](#33-adding-widgets-to-your-layout).** \
-> You can create an infinite amount of widgets, the file names `custom.yaml` and `custom_widget.py` are just examples.
+> You can create an infinite number of widgets, the file names `custom.yaml` and `custom_widget.py` are just examples.

 Configure `name`, `title`, `enabled`, `interval`, `height`, `width`, `y` and `x`.
 For simple widgets, set `interval = 0` (see [Configuration Guide](configuration_guide.md))

 ### 3.2 Write the Widget Logic (`.py`)
-Create the widget's Python file at `~/.config/twidgets/py_widgets/custom_widget.py`
+Create the Python file for the widget at `~/.config/twidgets/py_widgets/custom_widget.py`

 > **Naming schemes are described [here](#33-adding-widgets-to-your-layout).** \
-> You can create an infinite amount of widgets, the file names `custom.yaml` and `custom_widget.py` are just examples.
+> You can create an infinite number of widgets, the file names `custom.yaml` and `custom_widget.py` are just examples.

 > Note that the built-in widgets are located in your python installation, at
 > `(python_installation_path)/lib/(python-version)/site-packages/twidgets/widgets/*_widget.py`